rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 about actions instead of their consequences.
-Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important to have intuition for why incoherent decisions are required).
+Note that some deontological properties can be encoded or modeled using utility functions, but for others [this might not be possible due to incoherent decisions][incoherent] (it's not important to have intuition for why incoherent decisions are sometimes required).
 Confused or wondering about the implications of AIs having these principles?
 Hopefully the next sections will clarify this, so read on. _(TODO, I'm not a huge fan of this paragraph.
 Lots of room for improvement...)_